A Mission to Heal, a Promise to Care

 Release of Patient Information: Press Room

-CHI Franciscan complies with the strict patient-privacy guidelines established by the federal Health Insurance Portability and Accountability Act (HIPAA) of 1996, which governs the type and amount of patient information that may be legally provided.
+Virginia Mason Franciscan Health complies with the strict patient-privacy guidelines established by the federal Health Insurance Portability and Accountability Act (HIPAA) of 1996, which governs the type and amount of patient information that may be legally provided.

 Conditions of adult patients can be provided only when: